CAHLR/pyBKT/README.md

 - brew install boost-python
 ```

+On Unix machines, install all the Boost Libraries using `sudo apt-get install libboost-all-dev`.

 ## Compiling ##

+Before running `make`, check `Makefile` in the pyBKT folder.
+Be sure that the paths for all the libraries are correct (Boos-Python, Eigen, Numpy, OMP).

 Run `make` in the root directory of the pyBKT project folder.
 If this step runs successfully, you should see one _.o_ and one _.so_ file generated for each of the _.cpp_ files.

 ## Potential Errors When Running Makefile on OS X ##

-Before running `make`, check `Makefile` in the pyBKT folder.
-Be sure that the paths for all the libraries are correct (Boos-Python, Eigen, Numpy, OMP).

 You may see the following error while running `make`
 ```